cncf/tag-security/supply-chain-security/supply-chain-security-paper/secure-supply-chain-assessment.md

 - Do you build dependencies yourself instead of relying on public package managers?

-- Do you create an SBOM of your own artefacts?
+- Do you create an SBOM of your own artifacts?

 ### Protecting build pipelines